litmuschaos/v1-litmus-docs/docs/azure-instance-stop.md

 ## Integrations

--   Azure Instance Terminate can be effected using the chaos library: `litmus`, which makes use of azure sdk to start/stop an instance.
+-   Azure Instance Stop can be effected using the chaos library: `litmus`, which makes use of azure sdk to start/stop an instance.
 -   The desired chaoslib can be selected by setting the above options as value for the env variable `LIB`

 ## Steps to Execute the Chaos Experiment